sai-krishnaa1/docker-linux-tasks/task4/README.md

 The project uses Docker to containerize the Airflow and PostgreSQL services.

 - The `docker-compose.yaml` file sets up the services for Airflow, PostgreSQL, and Redis.
-- The `docker-compose.override.yml` file provides overrides specific to your local setup (it is ignored by Git).

 ### Additional Setup